 3. Soy is great source of calcium and iron, again making it a good alternative to dairy products and meat.

 There are many other benefits of soy (e.g. anti-cancer properties) and new studies are regularly being carried out on these to provide more accurate findings and results.

 So why not adding soy products to your regular diet?
 They come in many forms and are very versatile.
 You could try eating a soy-based meal a couple of times a week.
 Short of ideas?
-Try my soy-based recipe here!
+Check out my recipe for Orange, Red onion & Tofu salad

 IMPORTANT: women with a history of breast tumor should consult their doctor before introducing soy or soy product into their diet, due to the potential estrogenic effects.